Radk6/MC-Optimization-Guide/mods-n-stuff/additions.md

-## Some other mods which may be useful in some situations (eg. big modpacks)
+## Some other mods which may be useful in some specific situations.

 | Mod | Mod Loader | Note | Version | Client/Server |
 |:---:|:---:|:---:|:---:|:---:|